|

 Communication to Foster Care Eligibility with SOC 158A

-Documents sent with the JPD request are to be filed in the Foster Care case folder.
+Documents sent with the JPD request must be Imaged to the FC case.
 Communication is initiated by JPD and certain situations require a response returned to JPD with a SOC 158A.
-In those situations JPD will provide a second copy of the SOC 158A.
+In those instances JPD will provide a second copy of the SOC 158A.

 Open

-A request with an “Open” status indicates a minor is in a placement and is in need of Foster Care and Medi-Cal benefits.
-There will not be an indicator on the top of the Foster Child’s Data Record and AFDC-FC Certification (SOC 158A).
-The EW must assure that all the necessary information to open the case is received.
+A request with an “Open” status indicates a minor is in a placement and in need of FC and Medi-Cal benefits.
+There will be an indicator on the top of the SOC 158A.
+The EW must ensure that all the necessary information to open the case is received.

 Forms and Documents

-• SOC 158A (2 copies, one is to be returned to JPD with 14 digit County ID - County ID is needed for Initial SOC 158A by JPD)
+- SOC 158A (2 copies, one is to be returned to JPD with the 14-digit County ID.
+The County ID is needed for Initial SOC 158A by JPD)

 Stop

-A request with an “Stop” status indicates a minor is not in a placement, still under JPD’s responsibility and may be in need of Medi-Cal only, if not a runaway case.
+A request with a “Stop” status indicates that a minor is not in a placement, but is still under JPD’s responsibility.
+The minor may need Medi-Cal only.
 There will be an indicator on the top of the SOC 158A stating “STOP - Keep Medi-Cal Open, Placement Order Still in Effect.”

 Forms